-A reader wants to know how to stop being financially responsible for someone else's debt.
+A reader wants to know how to get out of a cosigned student loan and stop being financially responsible for someone else's debt.

 — Sonia in California

 Howard Dvorkin CPA answers…

 As I’ve often said, the shorter the question I’m asked, the longer the reply I need to give.
 In this case, the answer is longer because I don’t know the details of your situation.

 First, I’m assuming this is a private student loan as opposed to a federal one.
 There’s really only one federal loan that family or others can cosign for, called Direct Plus.
 Since that’s not a common loan, let’s focus on private student loans.